Summer in Ireland

 About this trip

-Expect a mix of sea air, beautiful landscapes, excellent food, and just enough spontaneity to keep things interesting.
+It’s a mix of sea air, good food, beautiful landscapes, and just enough spontaneity.

-It’s thoughtful, a little bit indulgent, and designed for people who like their travel to feel as good as it looks.
+Thoughtful, a little indulgent, and very much for people who care how a place feels as much as how it looks.

 What’s Included

-• 7 days / 6 nights at a historic estate just steps from a secluded beach
+7 days / 6 nights at a historic estate just a short walk from a secluded beach

-• A stay that feels more like your own Irish country house than a hotel
+A stay that feels more like your own Irish country house than a hotel (because it is)

 – A visit to the Cliffs of Moher (because you have to)